AddressSanitizer (ASan) is a fast memory error detector based on compiler instrumentation (LLVM).

 Adding use_allocator=none to GYP_DEFINES also appears to be necessary as of 19/06/2014, but perhaps that's an unintended regression.

-Note: This is not yet available for developers.
-If you get an ASan/Win bug assigned to you, you're unable to work on it locally.
-You have to look at the stack on the bug, and you have to check in a speculative fix and rely on the infra bots to tell you if your fix worked.
+If you are assigned an ASan/Win bug, you might not be able to reproduce the report locally.
+In this case, you have to look at the stack on the bug, and you have to check in a speculative fix and rely on the infra bots to tell you if your fix worked.

-If you're feeling lucky, you can try using ASan/Win locally by running the steps below.
-Chances are it won't work.
+If you're feeling lucky, you can try using ASan/Win locally by running the steps below:

 # You should have CMake installed and added to your PATH